I’m committed to impact and public engagement as an integral part of my academic practice – here’s an overview of the work I’ve done.

 The project resulted in commitments to changed curatorial practice at the V&A and Vasa Museums – both influential national institutions – as well as at other institutions including English Heritage and the People’s History Museum.

-Together with the project team, I have published an open-access article about the project.
-We’re now working on a toolkit for museums to put it into practice.
+Together with the project team, I have published an open-access article about the project, as well as Gendering the Museum: A Toolkit (see above).

 York LGBT History Month